 For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 enter.
 Doing so will not change anything you can see on the page.
 What it will do is change links on the page (for example, to detailed metadata, just below) and, most importantly, the input dataset that is going to be passed to dexter.
-Be aware that this is a relatively new (i.e. not as thorougly tested) feature and that there is little or no checking to make sure that what you type into the box is valid.
+It is important to be aware that there is little or no checking to make sure that what you type into the box is valid.
 For this to work you must enter the name of a dataset that really exists in the specified data directory (spelling definitely matters, case does not; the path/directory cannot be changed from this page) and the new dataset should contain essentially the same variables as the current dataset.
 The current page contains various select lists (in Sections I and III, for example) that have been generated based on variables (/tables) present in the original dataset.
 These select lists do not get changed to reflect the variables in the new dataset you have entered.
 The program does not even check to see if the dataset whose name you just typed in even exists.
 You will only find this out when you Submit the query and get the message saying Dataset specified does not exist. (from Dexter).
 So type very carefully.
 This feature is typically useful when you have a somewhat complicated query that you want to run for a series of similar datasets.
 You could run it for dataset motracts, then go back and change the dataset and run the identical query for iltracts and again for kstracts, etc. -- the same query to access tract level data for Missouri, Illinois and Kansas.

 <.# rows>. rows/observations, <.# cols>. columns/variablesThis is fairly straightforward, useful information about the dataset selected (if you overtype the dataset name in the preceding text box, it does not cause this information to be updated).
 If the dataset is a view (i.e. a "virtual" dataset that is stored as a program reference rather than a normal dataset) then the